jeffrey-liang/notebooks/README.md

 # VancouverVisualized

 Finding some hidden and some not so hidden meaning of data on Vancouver, Canada.

+*Jeffrey Liang*